 There are a huge number of portable USB chargers out there now, from high quality products from the likes of Mophie to the super cheap Amazon Basics range.
 Amazon even has a 10,000mAh capacity portable power bank for just short of $30 — enough to charge an iPhone 6 five times!
 The downside?
 You’ll need to ensure they’re charged up before you leave the house (or add a dynamo and USB charger into the mix at a later date).

 It might also be worth investing in an emergency charger that uses AA batteries, so you can stock up on AA batteries before you head out and know you’ve got a backup plan.
+And check out our review of the OUTXE Savage if you need a rugged charger.

 What do you use to charge your phone while you ride?
 Let us know in the comments!